 Lots of brokers offer some sort of account opening bonus.
 While it seems nice, it can complicate things down the road when you go to withdraw funds.
 Be sure to read all the fine print…as nothing is really free.
 The broker is not going to give you a bunch of free money unless they think they can make it back.
 If you have accepted a bonus the broker may not allow you to withdraw any money since some of the money in the account is theirs.
 There is always a catch.

 How to Pick a Forex Broker – My Experience

-Oanda: A reputable broker.
-Excellent spreads.
+Oanda: A reputable broker, regulated in multiple countries.
+Good spreads for a non-ECN broker, meaning no commissions but higher spreads than an ECN broker.
 Lots of funding options.
-MetaTrader and internal platform.
+Offering MetaTrader and their own internal platform.
 Micro trading capability.
 Great customer support.
-Have Canadian, US, European and Asia Pacific branches, so you can deal with someone closer to home. http://www.oanda.com.
+Have Canadian, US, European, and Asia Pacific branches so you can deal with someone closer to home.
+More info http://www.oanda.com.

 By Cory Mitchell, CMT

-Check out the Forex Strategies Guide for Day and Swing Traders eBook by Cory Mitchell.
+Check out my Forex Strategies Guide for Day and Swing Traders eBook.